Menu

 Back to Top Nav

 My research focuses on Latin literature of the late Republic and early Empire.
 In particular, I'm interested in the origins and development of scientific writing at Rome and the experience of the sublime.
-My current book project explores how the sublime impacts the formulation of scientific ideas and shapes the representation of scientific inquiry in Latin texts of the first century C.E.
-I recently organized a conference on the sublime that took place at Dartmouth (The Sublime in the Ancient World, June 3–5, 2022), and will edit the papers from that event.
-Shorter pieces that will appear soon include papers about cessation of time ("Time Stood Still, and It Was Sublime [Proto-Gospel of James 18]"), the Elder Pliny ("Pliny's Natural History and the Scientific Sublime), and Ovid ("Flood, Fire, and the Augustan Sublime in Ovid's Metamorphoses").
+My first book is The Scientific Sublime in Imperial Rome: Manilius, Seneca, Lucan, and the Aetna.
+It explores how the sublime impacts the formulation of scientific ideas and shapes the representation of the study of nature in Latin texts of the first century C.E., and will be published by Oxford University Press (online Nov.
+2024, hardcopy Jan.
+2025).
+In the spring of 2022, I organized a conference on the sublime that took place at Dartmouth.
+A volume based on the conference and co-edted by me is currently under review at Brill.
+I am currently working on a second book about the history and socio-political functions of catasterism narratives in the Roman world.
+Shorter pieces in the works include papers about the Elder Pliny ("Pliny's Natural History and the Scientific Sublime), Ovid ("Flood, Fire, and the Augustan Sublime in Ovid's Metamorphoses"), and the sublime in Neronian and Flavian literature.

 "The Classical Sublime."
 In The Cambridge Companion to the Romantic Sublime, ed.
 C. Duffy, Cambridge University Press, 2023, 17–28.